Data Processing Agreement (DPA)

 A.2 Encryption

-- All User passwords are encrypted (hashing with salt)
+- All User passwords are hashed with salt

-- Secure storage of all passwords in heylogin
+- Secure storage of all employee passwords in heylogin

 A.3 Network Security